sympy/sympy/doc/src/guides/contributing/deprecations.md

 their code.
 Deprecation warnings that fire unconditionally, even when using the "correct" newer APIs, should be avoided.

-This also means all deprecated code must have a completely functional replacement.
+This also means all deprecated code must have a completely functioning replacement.
 If there is no way for users to update their code, then this means API in question is not yet read to be deprecated.
 The deprecation warning should inform users of a way to change their code so that it works in